By Lucia Mutikani

-Orders for non-defense capital goods excluding aircraft, a closely watched proxy for business spending plans, dipped 0.1% last month, the Commerce Department said on Thursday.
-These so-called core capital goods orders jumped 2.7% in April.
+Orders for non-defense capital goods excluding aircraft, a closely watched proxy for business spending plans, rose 0.5% last month, the Commerce Department said on Tuesday.
+These so-called core capital goods orders had gained 0.5% in May.

-Economists polled by Reuters had forecast core capital goods orders rising 0.6%.
-Orders increased 16.3% year-on-year in May.
+Economists polled by Reuters had on average forecast core capital goods orders advancing 0.7%.

-Last month, core capital goods orders were held down by machinery and fabricated metal products, as well as computers and electronic products.
-But orders for electrical equipment, appliances and components increased 1.3%.
+Core capital goods orders were lifted last month by machinery and primary metal products, as well as computers and electronic products.
+Orders for electrical equipment, appliances and components were unchanged.

-Shipments of core capital goods increased 0.9% after advancing 1.0% in April.
+Shipments of core capital goods increased 0.6% after accelerating 0.9% in May.
 Core capital goods shipments are used to calculate equipment spending in the government's gross domestic product measurement.

-Orders for durable goods, items ranging from toasters to aircraft that are meant to last three years or more, rebounded 2.3% in May after falling 0.8% in April.
-They were lifted by a 7.6% rise in orders for transportation equipment.
+Orders for durable goods, or items ranging from toasters to aircraft that are meant to last three years or more, advanced 0.8% in June after rebounding 3.2% in May.
+They were supported by a 2.1% increase in orders for transportation equipment.

-Orders for motor vehicles and parts rose 2.1% in May after decreasing 8.1% in April.
+Orders for motor vehicles and parts slipped 0.3% after rising 2.0% in May.
 Motor vehicle production has been hit by a global semiconductor chip shortage.
 Output of computers and electronic products has also been impacted.

-Unfilled durable goods orders increased 0.8% in May after rising 0.4% in April.
-(Reporting by Lucia Mutikani Editing by Chizu Nomiyama)
+Unfilled durable goods orders increased 0.9% in June after rising 1.0% in May.